Skip to main content

 Where they started.

 The store had grown the way WooCommerce stores grow: a plugin for every problem, 61 of them by the time we audited it.
-The three that mattered most — net terms and tiered B2B pricing — were also the three that broke on every update cycle.
-Product pages carried a CLS of 0.31, well outside Core Web Vitals thresholds, because every plugin brought its own late-loading scripts.
+The three that mattered most ran net terms and tiered B2B pricing, and those were the three that broke on every update.
+Product pages carried a CLS of 0.31, well outside Core Web Vitals, because every plugin loaded its own late scripts.

 The constraint